codahale/lockstitch/design.md

 The introduction of a nonce makes the scheme probabilistic (which is required for IND-CCA security).
 The final `Derive` operation closes over all inputs--key, nonce, associated data, and plaintext--which are also the values used to produce the ciphertext.
-Forging a tag here would imply that AES-128-CTR's MAC construction is not sUF-CMA secure.
+Forging a tag here would imply either that AEGIS-128L's tags are not UF-CMA secure authenticators or that SHA-256 is not collision-resistant.
+In addition, this construction is fully committing to all inputs: finding a pair of `(key, nonce, ad, plaintext)` tuples which produce the same tag would similarly imply a lack of UF-CMA security for AEGIS-128L or collision resistance for SHA-256.

-In addition, this construction is fully committing: finding a ciphertext and tag pair which successfully decrypts under multiple keys would imply that AES-128-CTR is not key committing, and the final tag serves as a commitment for the ciphertext.
+Opening a sealed ciphertext uses the `Decrypt` operation to decrypt and `Derive` to re-calculate the

-Decryption uses the `Decrypt` operation to decrypt:
+tag:

 ```text
 function Open(key, nonce, ad, ciphertext, tag):